Shoot Out: Critical reception

 The film received negative reviews from a number of critics, especially in light of the blatant repetition of the formula seen in the earlier John Wayne film.
 Michael Kerbel from The Village Voice wrote that Shoot Out did have some semblance of True Grit, "'but the humor and charm are missing and what remains - a predictable revenge story - becomes tiresome.'"
-Roger Greenspun of The New York Times observed that the film was "no more than another variation of the eternal tale of the Westerner (Gregory Peck) released from prison who seeks revenge on the pal who betrayed him but is himself pursued by a hired gang of maniacal killers until a showdown in which everybody get his except Peck, who unaccountably gets marriage and a family."
+Roger Greenspun of The New York Times observed that the film was "no more than another variation of the eternal tale of the Westerner (Gregory Peck) released from prison who seeks revenge on the pal who betrayed him but is himself pursued by a hired gang of maniacal killers until a showdown in which everybody gets his except Peck, who unaccountably gets marriage and a family."

 Others remarked about the slump in Gregory Peck's career: Charles Champlin of the Los Angeles Times wrote that the film "served 'mostly as a glum reminder of the inadequate use'" of the Hollywood star, while Paine Knickerbocker of the San Francisco Chronicle wrote "'Peck, m'boy, what the hell are you doing here?'"
 Gene Siskel of the Chicago Tribune gave the film zero stars out of four and counted five scenes in which an overhead microphone appeared in a shot, writing that there was "no excuse for such shoddy film making."
 He described the script as "nearly as unprofessional," being "almost a replay" of True Grit.

-In later years Quentin Tarantino said "the most interesting part of the picture is how it predates Peter Bogdanovich’s Paper Moon by three years.
-In both movies a shady man is left, against his will, in charge of the daughter of a deceased former flame who he may or may not be the father."
-Tarantino said the movie was "Nothing special, but by the time it was over, I enjoyed it and was glad I saw it."